Who owns the publishing rights to my book when I publish through Wheatmark?

 How much does it cost to publish a book with Wheatmark?

 Wheatmark publishes books based on custom publishing proposals designed to meet the specific needs of each project.
-The investment for a typical publishing project with us is between $5,000 and $7,000.
-This investment includes everything our clients need to properly edit, publish, print, and sell their books and ebooks.

 What are your royalty rates?